mozilla/gcp-infra/README.md

 > Note: The audience changes per GSuite domain.

-On the google side the SAML setup points at the IDP initiated URL and receives the SAML certificate from Auth0.
+On the Google side the SAML setup points to the IDP initiated URL and receives the SAML certificate from Auth0.

 ![](img/howto_4.png)